West Siberian Glacial Lake

-It is theorized that although drainage to the Arctic Ocean basin (e.g. by the Ob and Yenisei Rivers) was prevented, the lake would eventually overflow to the Mediterranean Sea through a circuitous route that would include the Aral Sea, the Caspian Sea, and the Black Sea.
+It is theorized that because drainage to the Arctic Ocean basin (e.g. by the Ob and Yenisei Rivers) was prevented, the lake would eventually overflow to the Mediterranean Sea through a circuitous route that would include the Aral Sea, the Caspian Sea, and the Black Sea.
 This would have resulted in water from the Selenga River and Lake Baikal draining over a course of some 6000 mi, considerably longer than any river's course today.

 See Mangerud et al. (2004) for diagrams and descriptions of the lake as well as postulated drainage patterns.